volumio/shairport-sync/AIRPLAY2.md

 AirPlay 2 support needs a slightly more powerful CPU for decoding and synchronisation and more memory for bigger buffers and larger libraries.
 A system with the power of a Raspberry Pi 2 or Raspberry Pi Zero 2 W, or better, is recommended.

 Here are some guidelines:
-* Full access, including `root` privileges, to a system at least as powerful as a Raspberry Pi 2 or a Raspberry Pi Zero 2 W.
+* Full access, including network capabilities or `root` privileges, to a system at least as powerful as a Raspberry Pi 2 or a Raspberry Pi Zero 2 W.
 * Ports 319 and 320 must be free to use (i.e. they must not be in use by another service such as a PTP service) and must not be blocked by a firewall.
-* An up-to-date Linux or FreeBSD.
+* An up-to-date system.
 This is important, as some of the libraries must be the latest available.
 * Shairport Sync will not run in AirPlay 2 mode on a Mac because NQPTP, on which it relies, needs ports 319 and 320, which are already used by macOS.
 * A version of the [FFmpeg](https://www.ffmpeg.org) library with an AAC decoder capable of decoding Floating Planar -- `fltp` -- material.
 There is a guide [here](TROUBLESHOOTING.md#aac-decoder-issues-airplay-2-only) to help you find out if your system has it.
-* An audio output, for example an ALSA device (or `sndio` in FreeBSD).
+* An audio output.
 The device must be capable of running at 44,100 frames per second.
-You can use an `sps-alsa-explore`](https://github.com/mikebrady/sps-alsa-explore) to test the suitability of hardware ALSA audio devices on your device.
+You can use [`sps-alsa-explore`](https://github.com/mikebrady/sps-alsa-explore) to test the suitability of hardware ALSA audio devices on your device.
 Other backends continue to work as with "classic" Shairport Sync.
 - Multiple instances of the AirPlay 2 version of Shairport Sync can not be hosted on the same system.
 It seems that AirPlay 2 clients are confused by having multiple AirPlay 2 players at the same IP addresses.